Pot Odds & Hand Probabilities

 • Apply The Formula: Divide the total pot by the amount you must call.

 For example: the current post is $100, and your opponent bets $50, making the total pot $150.
 In order to remain in the hand, you must call $50.
-Add the $50 you must call to the total pot, which now equals $200.
-Divide the total pot, $200 by the $50 you must call, and you will get 4.
-You are getting 4 to 1 pot odds.
+Divide the total pot, $150 by the $50 you must call, and you will get 3.
+You are getting 3 to 1 pot odds.

 Pot Odds To Percentages